 - Previous customers

-By analysing the insights and feedback obtained, you will gain an in-depth understanding of the priorities, requirements, motivations, preferences, stakeholders and purchase decision process.
+By analysing these insights and the feedback obtained, you will gain an in-depth understanding of the priorities, requirements, motivations, and preferences, your buyers and their stakeholders undertake in their purchase decision process.

 - Product innovation

 - Service innovation

 Determine the type of business strategy you’ll use.

 One of the most well-known strategic planning tools is the Ansoff Matrix.
 It outlines four distinct business strategies – market penetration, product development, market development, and diversification – and their potential risk profiles.
 Seen another way, these strategies are:

 - Increasing market share